Vegetarian – can be made vegan

 - Mix your eggs/tofu with the noodles and broccoli mixture.
 Add the last tablespoon of grapeseed oil if it needs to be more moist.
 Then add your black soy sauce and give those noodles a char maintaining the high heat of the wok.

 - Sprinkle some white pepper on top.
-Turn off the heat, garnish with green onion, cilantro, and a lemon wedge.
+Turn off the heat, garnish with green onion, cilantro, and a lime wedge.
 Drizzle with the optional chilis.

 – This recipe was inspired by the Night + Market cookbook.
 I had the best Thai food of my life at the Night + Market Restaurants in L.A.
 But most of the recipes are not vegetarian so this is a vegetarian version of this.